If you have a relative or partner living in Belgium, see if can apply to live and work with a family reunion visa for Belgium.

 Unless your documents are in Dutch, French, or German (and sometimes English), you must translate them.
 Translations must be done by a recognized translator and in some cases legalized or apostilled, which is when your foreign documents are certified as authentic by the appropriate authority in your home country, or have an Apostille seal if your country has signed up to the Hague Convention.

 If you already live in Belgium, you can start the family reunification process in Belgium.
 In such cases, file your application for the long-term visa D at your local municipality.
 Please note that travel restrictions will apply during this six months procedure.
 See a list of communes in Belgium to find where to apply.

 However, you may need to leave Belgium and apply from your home country.

 When relatives arrive in Belgium they have eight working days to visit their local municipal administration offices/town hall (maison communale/gemeentehuis) in the commune where the family will all be living.
 This is in order to be registered in the foreigner’s registry and obtain a foreigner’s identity card, which acts as a Belgian residence permit.
 You can find out where your local office is by clicking on this list of communes throughout Belgium.
 Typically, this residence permit is linked to the status of your relative and has the same length of validity as their residence permit.

-Besides registration, you will also need set up the necessary aspects for living in Belgium, such as a bank account, health insurance and more.
-See the necessary steps in our checklist for after you move to Belgium.
+Besides registration, you will also need set up the necessary aspects for living in Belgium, such as a bank account, health insurance, and more.
+See the necessary steps in our guide to expat life in Belgium.

 Working in Belgium